sagemathinc/cocalc-doc/source/docker-image.rst

 Detailed instructions to get the image up and running are at `the github repo for sagemathinc/cocalc-docker <https://github.com/sagemathinc/cocalc-docker>`_.

 #############################################
-Additional Licensing Available
+Additional Licensing and Support Available
 #############################################

-CoCalc code is licensed under AGPLv3.
+CoCalc code is licensed under `AGPLv3`_.
 If you would instead like a business-friendly MIT license instead, please contact `help@cocalc.com <mailto:help@cocalc.com">`_, and we will sell you a 1-year license for $799.
 This also includes some support, though with no guarantees (that costs more).
 We **do** have several happy paying customers as of Sept 2019.

 .. _cocalc-docker-mailing-lists: